jrharmon/MockHttpServer/README.md

 mockServer.SetRequestHandlers(myHandlers);
 ```

-###Admin Requirements
+### Admin Requirements

+By default, MockHttpServer listens for the hostname 'localhost', so any url must use that explicitly, and you can't respond to requrests from a different computer.

-Due to security restrictions within Windows, the application must be run as an admin for MockServer to function.
+A wild card can be used as the hostname, but due to security restrictions within Windows, the application must be run as an admin to do so.
 For
 instances where this is not possible, there are two options.

-You can add an exemption for a specific port that all users can listen on using the 'netsh' command (from an Admin
+You can add an exemption for a specific port that all users can listen on, using the 'netsh' command (from an Admin
 command prompt).

 ``` Dos